Psychosis. Symptoms and Treatment

 Psychosis.
 Change of paradigm in Renaissance and Enlightenment

-First the Renaissance brought about a transformation in the perception of mental illnesses.
-It witnessed a shift toward a more humane understanding of madness, with the emergence of the first mental asylums.
-Despite primitive condition these institutions provided care and treatment to the mentally ill.
+First, the Renaissance brought about a transformation in the perception of mental illnesses.
+It witnessed a shift toward a more humane understanding of madness with the emergence of the first mental asylums.
+Despite primitive conditions, these institutions provided care and treatment to the mentally ill.

 Philippe Pinel.
 Pioneer of clinical psychiatry